delivery-solutions/ds-proximity-sdk-react-native/README.md

 # ds-proximity-sdk-react-native

-The Delivery Solutions Proximity SDK for React Native enables retailers to easily add customer tracking and proximity calculation Delivery Solutions' in-store pickup and curbside experience to their React Native mobile application.
+The Proximity SDK for React Native enables retailers to easily add Delivery Solutions' in-store pickup and curbside experience to their React Native mobile application.

 ## Proximity SDK Prerequisite
 * A SDK Token and License Key from your Delivery Solutions CSM